cursey/kanan/README.md

     * If kanan.bat does not stay open then something is most likely wrong with your python install.

+## Contributing
+Contributions are welcome.
+If you are contributing a patch that you aren't the original author of please give credits at the top of the file.
+If a patch has been added and you are the original author of it or know who is, open an issue so proper credits may be given (or issue a pull request).

 ## Original patch authors
 * Blade3575
     * Bitmap font